-Suppose you enable Private Listening while in the middle of a video streaming, the video and audio will stop for a second.
+Suppose you enable Private Listening while in the middle of a video streaming.
+The video and audio will stop for a second.
+You will experience this pause when you can enable Private Listening while streaming the content.
 This might happen to sync the audio and video to the Private Listening properly.
 So to avoid this stoppage, try connecting Private listening before streaming your video.

 You can just tap the headphone icon on the Roku Smartphone app to turn off private listening on your Roku TV.